Best Time To Visit Grenada: Seasonality, Weather & Events

 Low season in Grenada

 Low season in Grenada runs from June to November.
 During this time, the island has more of a relaxed atmosphere and visitors can easily settle into island life.
-The hotels, restaurants and the various shops are all yours to peruse and you won’t have to worry about bumping into everyone.
+The hotels, restaurants, and the various shops are all yours to peruse and you won’t have to worry about bumping into everyone.
 This season is great for a low key holiday, and is the perfect opportunity to relax and rejuvenate before getting back to reality.
 Travelling during the low season is a great way to enjoy a more economical holiday, as most resorts offer spectacular promotions during this time.

 An exception to this rule is the end of July until August, when visitors come to Grenada to celebrate Grenada’s ultimate carnival celebration: the Spicemas Festival.
 During low season, expect slightly more rainfall, but note that this usually consists of relatively short showers.